 When you hear second hand, you probably automatically think of thrift stores and yard sales.
 And while they can be great for finding things for cheap, they aren’t the only place to look.

 I also love looking for second hand items on Ebay and Craigslist.
 The great thing about these sites is that you can search for the exact item that you want.
 In fact, a friend of mine recently was redecorating her home and wanted some specific Ikea furniture pieces.
 She lives in a big metropolitan area and decided to see if she could find the pieces on Craigslist instead of buying them new and paying full price.
 She had to be patient, but within a couple of months, she was able to get every piece that she wanted for much less than she would have had she bought them new!

 6. Use Daily Deal Sites

 Love shopping online?
 Then daily deal sites are a great option for you to save money!
 There are lots of different daily deal sites out there.
-Some of my favorites are One Kings Lane (great for home decor and kitchen items), Groopdealz (home decor, baby & kids and a little clothing too) Zulily (deals for kids and moms), and Groupon (savings on experiences and restaurants)
+Some of my favorites are One Kings Lane (great for home decor and kitchen items), Groopdealz (home decor, baby & kids and a little clothing too) Zulily (clothing, home decor, household items, toys and more) and Groupon (savings on experiences and restaurants).